Pine Barrens Discovery Day

 Long Island Natural History Conference

-If you want to really dazzle your friends with your in-depth knowledge of the natural sciences, make sure to come to the annual Long Island Natural History Conference at Brookhaven National Laboratory, the largest regional forum for the exchange of information pertaining to applied field biology and natural history.
+If you want to really dazzle your friends with your in-depth knowledge of the natural sciences, make sure to come to the annual Long Island Natural History Conference, this year being held at Seatuck Environmental Association in Islip, the largest regional forum for the exchange of information pertaining to applied field biology and natural history.

 The conference is held to help identify research and management needs as well as to encourage a greater interest in Long Island’s natural history.
 It’s open to the public, so make sure to make plans to attend the next conference!